jina-ai/examples/pokedex-with-bit/README.md

 So now you're ready to query!
 And for that you have two options:

- - You can use [Jinabox.js](https://jina.ai/jinabox.js/) to drag and drop image files to find the Pokemon which matches most clearly.
-Just set the endpoint to `45678` and drag from the thumbnails on the left or from your file manager.
+ - You can use [Jinabox.js](https://jina.ai/jinabox.js/) to find the Pokemon which matches most clearly.
+Just set the endpoint to `http://127.0.0.1:45678/api/search` and drag from the thumbnails on the left or from your file manager.
  - Or you can `curl`/query/js it via HTTP POST request.
 [Details here](#query-via-rest-api).

-## I want the long route

-If you don't want to use the docker image and you want to run this yourself, don't worry, we got your back here.
-Let's start
+## Run without Docker

 ### Download and Extract Data

-First things first, we need some data.
-For this example we're using Pokemon sprites that we got from [veekun.com](https://veekun.com/dex/downloads).
-But to download them you just need to run:
+For this example we're using Pokemon sprites from [veekun.com](https://veekun.com/dex/downloads).
+To download them run:

 ```sh
 sh ./get_data.sh